-- 1.4.1 BCAA is mandated to implement a training programme and plan for all its personnel in accordance with BCAA Training Manual (access from the BCAA website: https://www.bcaa.gov.bt/), with special emphasis on the technical training of safety personnel, including SMS oversight.
+- 1.4.1 BCAA is mandated to implement a training programme and plan for all its personnel in accordance with BCAA Training Manual, with special emphasis on the technical training of safety personnel, including SMS oversight.
 The training programme of the BCAA for its safety personnel comprises initial, on-the-job, recurrent, and specialized training.
-This also includes a comprehensive induction programme for newly recruited inspection personnel. - 1.4.2 All the investigators of the AIG Unit complete their aviation accident and incident investigation training programme.
+This also includes a comprehensive induction programme for newly recruited inspectors. - 1.4.2 All the investigators of the AAIU complete their aviation accident and incident investigation training programme in line with the AAIU Training manual.
 In addition to the technical skills and industry experience required to fulfill their functions, all investigation personnel completes the required safety management training (SSP/SMS).